iAmNathanJ/file-pluck/README.md

 ---

 If you want to break down snippets into key/value pairs, you can do so.
-This requires delimiters set on key/values.
+This requires delimiters on key/values.
 By default, they are `{` and `}`.

-*main.css*
+Assume the following file, *main.css*.
 ```css

 /***